cynixx3/third-party-miner-installer-for-ethos/README.md

 # Third Party Miner Manager for ethOS

+lolminer 0.7a is BEAM (equihash 150/5) mining only, all other algos have been removed.

 This **_UNOFFICIAL_** miner manager will install, update, or revert these unsupported miners to ethOS version **1.3.3**

 ### List of currently supported miners